Experiences

 Preceptorship students are exposed to all aspects of a rural community.
 Students will receive a $1,500 stipend and, in addition, housing and limited meals are provided by the host sites.
 Time is available during the week and on weekends for students to explore the community.

-RURAL INTERPROFESSIONAL HEALTH PROFESSIONS SUMMER PRECEPTORSHIP FAQs
+SIX-WEEK INTERPROFESSIONAL PRECEPTORSHIP FAQs

-Will the preceptorship be available for 2023?
+Will the preceptorship be available in 2025?

 When does the summer preceptorship take place?